-- 24.(1) All revenues raised under this Law must be placed into a local revenue account, separate from other moneys of the First Nation. - (2) Revenues raised include - (a) taxes, including, for clarity, interest, penalties and costs, as set out in this Law; and - (b) grants- and payments-in-lieu of taxes. - (3) An expenditure of revenue raised under this Law must be made under the authority of an expenditure law.
+- 25.(1) All revenues raised under this Law must be placed into a local revenue account, separate from other moneys of the Lil'wat Nation. - (2) Revenues raised include - (a) taxes, including, for clarity, interest, penalties and costs, as set out in this Law; and - (b) payments-in-lieu of taxes. - (3) An expenditure of revenue raised under this Law must be made under the authority of an expenditure law.